palage4a/LDoc/doc/doc.md

 ## Tag Modifiers

-Ay tag may have _tag modifiers_.
+Any tag may have _tag modifiers_.
 For instance, you may say `@param[type=number]` and this associates the modifier `type` with value `number` with this particular param tag.
 A shorthand has been introduced for this common case, which is `@tparam
 <type> <parmname> <comment>`; in the same way `@treturn` is defined.